mosra/m.css/doc/documentation/python.rst

     there is detailed description, function parameter documentation or *documented* enum value listing that makes it worth to render the full description block.
-If :py:`False`, the member should be included only in the brief listing on top of the page to avoid unnecessary repetition.
+If :py:`False`, the member should be included only in the summary listing on top of the page to avoid unnecessary repetition.